 Patience is sometimes misunderstood.
 Many think that it is just sitting and waiting, but exercising patience takes work and sometimes great self-control.

 Emotions, including fear and anger, are a gift from God, but we must use them responsibly.
 Uncontrolled emotions can keep us from the Kingdom of God.

 Longsuffering, or patience, the fourth fruit of the Spirit, is a much needed virtue in a fast-paced, impatient world.

-Not only must Christians follow the correct doctrines, but they must also live God's way in the proper attitude.
-John Reid uses Jonah's and Moses' examples, among others, to explain how important a right attitude is to God's people.
+Not only must Christians follow true doctrines, but they must also live God's way in the proper attitude.
+Here are lessons from Jonah's and Moses' examples.

-From the Bible's perspective, patience is far more than simple endurance or longsuffering.
-The patience that God has shown man collectively and individually gives us an example of what true, godly patience is.
-It is this kind of patience that Paul urges us to put on as part of the new man.
+Biblically, patience is far more than simple endurance or longsuffering.
+The patience that God has shown man gives us an example of what true, godly patience is.

 Prior to the Days of Unleavened Bread, we are told to examine ourselves.
 How can we do that?
-John Reid gives a few pointers on doing a thorough, honest once over.
+Here are a few pointers on doing a thorough, honest once over.

 Richard Ritenbaugh, reflecting on the fiery, feisty, vindictive temperament of Andrew Jackson, and his response to Presbyterian minister Dr. Edgar's question about willingness to forgive enemies, asserts that forgiving one's enemies is a defining mark of a. . .

 Richard Ritenbaugh—affirming that before our calling we were in abject darkness, consisting of darkness, hopelessly corrupt and sinful, willing soldiers of the dark-side—suggests that after our calling we have changed allegiances, having the da. . .